B3njaminV/quarkus-musicvibes-app/docs/README.md

 We implement Polymorphic Pattern because album and playlist have common informations

-The only different field between us is Artist because a playliste is created by a user
+The only different field between us is Artist because a playlist is created by a user

+For genres, songs and artists, we use denormalization so we have to be careful about updates

 **Song**